Newton122/First-repo/README.md

-This is just a single sample portfolio, my first one
+This is just a single sample portfolio, my first